4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 There are lots of things to do in Galle Fort.
 It’s an oasis of calm full of pretty colonial-style buildings and picturesque streets full of shops and restaurants.

-Take a stroll along the sun-drenched Galle Fort ramparts for a marvellous view of the sea and corals below.
+Stroll along the sun-drenched Galle Fort ramparts for a marvellous view of the sea and corals below.

 The best time to walk the Galle seafront ramparts is first thing in the morning or at sunset.